AugustoSodre/AugustoSodre/README.md

 * C: It whispers wisdom.
 * Go: Good for building things fast.
 * PHP: The old uncle everyone needs at the end of the day
-* HTML/CSS: Shaping the visual of the web.
 * Linux: My playground... where I duel the command line.

 ## My Latest Creations: